 Adrienne Mansanares, Director of Community Leadership

-Lauren Casteel, Vice President of the Philanthropic Partnerships
+Lauren Casteel, Vice President, Philanthropic Partnerships Department

 The Inclusiveness Project is housed in the Philanthropic Partnerships department.

 Lauren has worked in the nonprofit and foundation sectors for 18 years with responsibility in various aspects of leadership, special initiatives, communication, grantmaking, fundraising, board development, operations, and external affairs.
 Lauren also served The Denver Foundation as Vice President of Donor Services.
 Prior to her work at The Denver Foundation, Lauren served as the executive director of the Temple Hoyne Buell Foundation and executive director and president of The Hunt Alternatives Fund.
 Further, she was senior communications advisor for Mayor Federico Pena.
 In this role she developed communications strategies to support his agenda of urban revitalization, economic development, and improved neighborhoods.
 Lauren has also worked as a producer of news and public affairs programs at KWGN Channel 2 and KRMA Channel 6 respectively.
 Originally from New York, Lauren is a graduate of the University of Colorado at Denver where she received a Bachelor of Arts in Speech and Communications.